 Brussels Economy and Opportunities for Expats

 Brussels economy is dominated by activities within the service and public service industries.
 The quality of life is very high, and Belgium is listed in the world’s top 20 countries in relation to life expectancy and GDP, demonstrating the reason why expats regularly relocate here for tax job opportunities.

 Although Belgium is associated with one of the highest rates of income tax, there are other factors which should be taken into account such as their health service, which is recognized as one of the best in the world.

 Brussels is not only the capital of Belgium.
 The European Union has its main base of operation there, which makes it the de facto capital of Europe as well.
-It is home to many national and multinational companies, where there are over 50,000 businesses available for expats.
+It is home to many national and multinational companies, where there are over 50,000 businesses available for ambitious tax-focused expats.
 This number is constantly increasing due to the emerging economy and opportunities available, along with the number of professionals making the city of Brussels their home.

 With its strategic location, Brussels is in close proximity to some major European cities such as London, Paris and Amsterdam, which offers expats the opportunity for short weekend trips to neighbouring cities.
 This allows expats to explore more communities and discover opportunities available nearby.

 Languages in Brussels and Belgium